eempc/VSGitPushTest/SecretsTest/Readme.md

 	* public void OnGet() => secretKey = Startup._moviesApiKey2;
 	* ```<h2>@Model.secretKey</h2>``` <-- Don't do this

-# For production, you will need Azure Vault
+# For production, you will need Azure Vault to hold passwords securely

 [Link1](https://stackoverflow.com/questions/40131672/storing-production-secrets-in-asp-net-core)